Data observability: Everything you need to know

 What is data observability?

-“Data observability” is the blanket term for understanding the health and the state of data in their system.
+“Data observability” is the blanket term for understanding the health and the state of data in your system.
 Essentially, data observability covers an umbrella of activities and technologies that, when combined, allow you to identify, troubleshoot, and resolve data issues in near real-time.

 By encompassing a basket of activities, observability is much more useful for engineers.
 Unlike the data quality frameworks and tools that came out along with the concept of the data warehouse, it doesn’t stop at describing the problem.
 It provides enough context to enable the engineer to resolve the problem and start conversations to prevent that type of error from occurring again.
 The way to achieve this is to pull best practices from DevOps and apply them to Data Operations.